Dmtrkozl/URL-shortener/README.md

 HTTP STATUS 200 on successful data change.

 ## Project build:
-You need to go to the root of the project and run the command in the terminal: mvn package (or ./mvnw package if there is no Maven in the system) Then go to the target directory and run the resulting jar with the command "java -jar shortener-0.0.1-SNAPSHOT.jar"
+mvn package in root directory

 ## Additional Information:
 To monitor statistics, you can use the graphical interface available at: http://localhost:8080.
-It also allows you to add and remove links. (example is in the attachment)
+It also allows you to add and remove links.